AI, logistics, and what comes next

 How to scale predictable AI

 The use of AI in logistics can be cumbersome to scale because of the need for extensive training and huge data loads.
 By prioritising only needed information and ignoring the rest, we can reduce a 10 MB problem into 0.5–1 MB — vastly reducing cost and increasing scalability.
-The key to success is determining what information is really needed, and ignoring the rest.

 The disappointment of autonomous AI